Seiya Suzuki Player Props: Cubs vs. Giants

 Seiya Suzuki At The Plate

-- Looking at the 48 games he has played this year, he's went deep in five of them (10.4%), and in 3% of his trips to the dish.
+- He has homered in 10.2% of his games this season, and 2.9% of his trips to the dish.

-- Suzuki has had at least one RBI in 31.3% of his games this year (15 of 48), with more than one RBI three times (6.3%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Suzuki has driven home a run in 15 games this year (30.6%), including more than one RBI in 6.1% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.